 Back in Brazil after a cup of tea at the hotel we went for yet another walk down to the Devil’s Throat.

 The falls feel magnetic, the distant roar is enticing and every visit is a little different.
-The water is very changeable – and so is the weather –
+The water is very changeable and so is the weather.

-on this particular afternoon there was so much spray we could hardly see to the end of the walkway.
+On this particular afternoon there was so much spray we could hardly see to the end of the walkway.
 A mist hung over the jungle foliage.

-That evening we were in luck – our stay coincided with a full moon and there was to be a guided Full Moon walk for the hotel guests.
+That evening we were in luck – our stay coincided with a full moon and a guided Full Moon walk for the hotel guests.
 We trooped in torchlight down the road and along the walkways.
 At the foot of the falls and by the light of the moon we saw the ethereal glow of the lunar rainbow that forms across the water.

-Belmond Hotel das Cataratas is the only hotel in the Brazilian Iguaçu national park and has stunning views.
+The only hotel in the Brazilian Iguaçu national park with stunning views is Belmond Hotel das Cataratas

-The hotel is built in an expansive Portuguese colonial style with wide corridors, art on the walls and bowls of orchids that give it the air of a private house on a grand scale.
+The hotel is built in an expansive Portuguese colonial style.
+Its wide corridors, walls lined with art and bowls of orchids give it the air of a private house on a grand scale.
 There’s an understated luxurious vibe and we felt very relaxed there.
 It’s informal enough for younger children to feel welcome too.

 The breakfast and evening buffets in the Ipê Grill were grander than the name suggests.
 There was a huge and delicious choice, including traditional Brazilian grilled meats in the evening.
 The caipirinhas were the best on the trip and we were quietly impressed when we were served English tea with cold milk without having to ask.
 I’d go back there tomorrow!